karthik4j/arduino-clock/README.md

 6) Prototype PCB board
 7) Panel mount push buttons x 3
 8) Wires for connecting the components
+9) 10K panel mount potentiometer (for setting the contrast of the LCD)

+# Power :
+The clock is powered using an external lithium ion battery.
+It has a built-in Boost converter to power the clock.The input voltage ranges from 2.7 to 4.2 as it is directly connected to the battery.
+The output voltage to the clock is 5V.
+It does not need constant power to maintain time as the RTC module has a cr2032 cell to keep time.

 # CAD files :
 I designed the case using FreeCAD.
 The Savefile and the STL files are included in this repository.
 I am using the Creality Ender 3 printer to print the files using PLA filament.

 # Assembly :
 All the components are connected together using 24 AWG wires.
 The connections on the PCB are made using 30 AWG solid core wires.
 I am using M3 nuts and bolts to assemble the two halves and the LCD screen.